mathigon/textbooks/content/polyhedra/content.md

     p.caption Polygonal role-playing dice

 ::: column.grow
-Platonic solids are also used to create __dice__. because of their summetry, every side has the [probability](gloss:probability) of landing facing up – so the dice are fair.
+Platonic solids are also used to create __dice__. because of their symmetry, every side has the [probability](gloss:probability) of landing facing up – so the dice are fair.